uwdata/mosaic/docs/examples/flights-density.md

 # Flights Density

-Density `raster` and `contour` lines for 200,000+ flights by departure hour and arrival delay.
+Density `heatmap` and `contour` lines for 200,000+ flights by departure hour and arrival delay.
 The sliders adjust the smoothing (bandwidth) and number of contour thresholds.

 <Example spec="/specs/yaml/flights-density.yaml" />